-- If special category data (sensitive information) is accidentally made available via email to unauthorised individuals, the sender must attempt to recall the email as soon as they become aware of the error. - Members of staff who receive personal data sent in error must alert the sender and the DPO as soon as they become aware of the error. - If the sender is unavailable or cannot recall the email for any reason, the DPO will ask the ICT department to recall it. - In any cases where the recall is unsuccessful, the DPO will contact the relevant unauthorised individuals who received the email, explain that the information was sent in error, and request that those individuals delete the information and do not share, publish, save or replicate it in any way.
+• If special category data (sensitive information) is accidentally made available via email to unauthorised individuals, the sender must attempt to recall the email as soon as they become aware of the error.

-• The DPO will ensure we receive a written response from all the individuals who received the data, confirming that they have complied with this request.
+- Members of staff who receive personal data sent in error must alert the sender and the DPO as soon as they become aware of the error. - If the sender is unavailable or cannot recall the email for any reason, the DPO will ask the ICT department to recall it. - In any cases where the recall is unsuccessful, the DPO (or a member of SLT if parties are known by the DPO) will contact the relevant unauthorised individuals who received the email, explain that the information was sent in error, and request that those individuals delete the information and do not share, publish, save or replicate it in any way. - The DPO will ensure we receive a written response from all the individuals who received the data, confirming that they have complied with this request. - Any sensitive information sent out by the College will be password protected and have a 15 minute delay set for external emails. - Any sensitive documents on CPOMS will only be viewed and not downloaded. - All staff training will be given annually and in person.